Get a compost bin to cut your waste and improve your garden.

 What about other waste food?

-This will break down the food that cannot be put into a normal compost bin into a free fertiliser for your garden.
+You can still get rid of it by investing in a food waste digester such as a bokashi bin.
+These will break down the food that cannot be put into a normal compost bin into a free fertiliser for your garden.
+You can purchase bokashi bins and other types of digesters from the get composting link at the top of the page.

 What about autumn leaves?